 (4) Opportunity to reduce total ownership costs to include reduction in development, production, and sustainment costs as compared to development through the Defense Acquisition System (DAS);

 Section 3.1.b.
 The rapid prototyping pathway can be initiated in support of one or more of the following categories:

 - Emergent Strategic Needs.
 Those needs that are emergent strategical Fleet/Forces needs not documented by a capability requirement through the normal Capability Based Assessment Process, nor sufficient funds programmed through the normal DoD PPBE process to execute in the year the need was identified.
-Emergent Strategic Needs initiation is consistent with the Secretary of the Navy Instruction (SECNAVINST) 5000.42, Department of the Navy Accelerated Acquisition for the Rapid Development, Demonstration and Fielding of Capability for initiating accelerated acquisition programs.
+Emergent Strategic Needs initiation is consistent with the OPNAV Instruction 5000.53A, U.S. Navy Maritime Accelerated Acquisition for initiating accelerated acquisition programs.